Micro Bridge 13.3

 Upgrade to 13.3 does not work with the demo version.

-Micro Bridge is not available for Mac, but can be run with a Windows emulator, Virtual PC.
+Micro Bridge is not available for Mac, but can be run with a suitable Windows emulator.

 Version 13.3 is the version that won the World Computer Bridge Championship in 2019.